-- [a] Visiting the Memorial Garden.
+[a] Visiting the Memorial Garden.
 You are required to respect the peace and dignity of the Memorial Garden and behave in a decent, quiet and orderly manner.
 No children under the age of 12 years are allowed unless accompanied by a responsible adult.
-Dogs, with the exception of assistance dogs, are prohibited from entering the Memorial Garden.
+Dogs are not allowed to be exercised in the Garden and must be on a lead at all times.
 Vehicles are to be kept on the roadway and the speed to a maximum of 10mph.
 Cycles or Motor Cycles must not be ridden within the site.
 No alcohol or illegal substance is to be brought into, or consumed within the Memorial Garden.
 Smoking is not permitted.
 Litter is to be placed in the bins provided.
-The playing of music in any form is prohibited except with permission of the Council. - [b] The lawns of the Memorial Garden are an amenity for the benefit of all visitors and should be kept as such.
+The playing of music in any form is prohibited except with permission of the Council.

+[b] The lawns of the Memorial Garden are an amenity for the benefit of all visitors and should be kept as such.
 Burial plots shall be levelled, grassed and maintained as a lawn by the Council.
 The turfed area of the grave therefore must not be cut to form a flowerbed and no gravel or stones may be placed around memorials, or other item on the grave plot.
 The Council reserves the right, without compensation, to remove any such item which has been placed on the grave plot in contravention of these regulations.
 Grass cutting will be carried out by the Council at a frequency determined by weather conditions and by the Council.
-Within the areas not in current use, maintenance will differ from the normal grass cutting cycle and be determined by the Council. - [c] Natural wreaths only may be placed on the grass in areas where there are no adjacent planting areas.
+Within the areas not in current use, maintenance will differ from the normal grass cutting cycle and be determined by the Council.

+[C] Natural wreaths only may be placed on the grass in areas where there are no adjacent planting areas.
 Please remove all wrappings and dispose of them in the bins provided.
 If it is desired to keep the flowers in water, a spiked plastic vase, obtainable on site, may be placed into the grass.
 Flowers and wreaths may remain on a grave, following a burial, for up to 4 weeks, after which they will be removed.